AkshithaAddagatla29/Job-Application-Tracker/README.md

 # Job Application Tracker

 ## What is it?
-Job Winner is a simple and efficient tool designed to help you track and manage job applications.
-It helps you stay organized and ensures you never miss important deadlines.
-Key features include:
+It is a simple and efficient tool designed to help job seekers track and manage job applications.
+It ensures you stay organized, keep up with deadlines, and never lose track of your progress in the job search process.

-- Manage job applications by status (viewed, under consideration, etc.)
+## Features
+Job Application List: View all applications, their status, and key details in one place.
+Add & Edit Applications: Easily add, update, or delete job applications.
+Interview Tracker: Keep track of interview schedules and details.
+Job Offer Management: Log and manage job offers, including salary and offer dates.
+Personal Profile Storage: Store frequently used details for quick access.
+Search & Filter: Find job applications quickly using keywords.
-- Track application deadlines to stay on top of your job search
+Dashboard Overview: Get a summary of your job search progress at a glance
-- Update application statuses and manage application letters
-- Organize postings with custom columns and take notes
-- Automate folder creation for new applications

-## Preview
-- View job listings
-- Update application statuses
-- Manage deadlines

 ## Tech Stack
 - **Backend:**